-Supplements To Consider For Breastfeeding Mother
+Supplements To Consider for Breastfeeding Mother

 If you opt for a healthy diet and lifestyle in general, you do not need to consider any supplements.
 But things are different when you are either expecting a baby or breastfeeding one.
 Your body's nutritional demands are high, and to fulfil the extra demand of breastfeeding your child, you would need to consider supplements apart from eating healthy foods for lactating mother.

 To cover for all the extra minerals and vitamins that your body needs to be able to produce milk.

-Vitamin B 12– If you are a vegetarian, you would need some extra B 12 if it is not present in your multivitamin otherwise.
+If you are a vegetarian, you would need some extra B 12 if it is not present in your multivitamin otherwise.

-Omega 3– This helps develop your baby's nervous system, skin and eyes; thus, you cannot afford to be deficient in it yourself.
+This helps develop your baby's nervous system, skin and eyes; thus, you cannot afford to be deficient in it yourself.

-Vitamin D– If your sun exposure is limited, the chances are that you are deficient in Vitamin D and need to consider a supplement for the same.
+If your sun exposure is limited, the chances are that you are deficient in Vitamin D and need to consider a supplement for the same.

-Food To Avoid Or Limit In Diet For Breastfeeding Mother
+Food To Avoid or Limit in Diet for Breastfeeding Mother

-Also known as anti-lactogenic foods, certain foods are advised to be avoided as a part of the diet for breastfeeding mother.
+Also known as anti-lactogenic foods, certain foods are advised to be avoided as a part of the diet for breastfeeding mothers.
 Our article 10 Healthy Foods To Help Lactation & Increase Breast Milk Supply also talks about these food items.
-Caffeinated drinks like tea, coffee or cold beverages containing caffeine should not make it to the list of food for breastfeeding mother multiple times a day.
+Caffeinated drinks like tea, coffee or cold beverages containing caffeine should not make it to the list of food for breastfeeding mothers multiple times a day.

 Breastfeeding & Weight Loss

 So, while you would be tempted to lose the pregnancy weight, please do not go on any calorie restriction or calorie deficit plan while breastfeeding.
-Instead, opt for a healthy and balanced diet for feeding mother and club it with moderate workouts and physical activity.
-That would help you lose the fat and pregnancy weight without too much effort.
+Instead, opt for a healthy and balanced diet for feeding the mother and club it with moderate workouts and physical activity.
+That would help you lose fat and pregnancy weight without too much effort.

 Eating healthy is a habit that people of all ages, genders, and stages of life should adopt.
-But this habit becomes all the more critical when you are expecting a child or are breastfeeding one.
-So, choose healthy ingredients for food for feeding mother, cook healthy, and eat healthy!
+But this habit becomes all the more critical when you are expecting a child or breastfeeding one.
+So, choose healthy ingredients for food for feeding a mother, cook healthy, and eat healthy!
 Happy Breastfeeding!